BFA Overview

 Studio experiences emphasize traditional and contemporary creative approaches.
 Students fabricate in metal; model in clay; cast in plaster, bronze, aluminum, and iron; carve in wood and stone; and manipulate multimedia.

-The New Media and Design year begins with a series of foundation courses in drawing, visual language color theory, photography and digital imaging.
-This foundation balances the progressive building of conceptual and technical skills with creative problem solving, and prepares students for advanced courses in digital video and photography, web design, graphic design, animation and related topics.
-Advanced Design students are encouraged to innovate new forms, expand media and disciplines, and work toward personal expression and understanding.
+Students begin in the New Media and Design concentration with core courses in typography, digital imaging, interactivity, motion graphics and video.
+This disciplinary foundation balances the progressive building of conceptual and technical skills with creative problem solving, and prepares students for advanced coursework.
+As they progress in the program, New Media and Design students are encouraged to innovate new forms, expand media and disciplines, and work toward personal expression and understanding.
 All studios are state-of-the-art and fully equipped with the latest hardware, software, and peripherals.
-Learn more about a Concentration in New Media and Design
+Learn more about a Concentration in New Media and Design.

 The Painting concentration embodies the significant cornerstones of studio practice: visual literacy, aesthetic understanding, and technical skills.
 The curriculum offers a broad range of materials, techniques, and processes in its representational and non-representational approaches to art making.
 A wide variety of media and genres are explored.
 Theories, method and studio practices representing recent trends in painting are emphasized.
 Our faculty is very diverse, spanning a broad range of styles and approaches in both their work and in their teaching.
 We encourage our students to participate in dialogues with faculty and each other.